hinto-janai/gupax/README.md

 ## Remote Monero Nodes
 These are the remote nodes used by Gupax in the `[P2Pool Simple]` tab.
 They are sourced from [this list](https://github.com/hinto-janaiyo/monero-nodes), which itself sources from [`monero.fail`](https://monero.fail).
 The nodes with the most consistent uptime are used.

-In general, a suitable node needs to:
-- Have good uptime
-- Have RPC enabled
-- Have ZMQ enabled

 | IP/Domain                        | Location                          | RPC Port | ZMQ Port    |
 |----------------------------------|-----------------------------------|----------|-------------|
 | monero.10z.com.ar                | 🇦🇷 AR - Buenos Aires F.D.         | 18089    | 18084       |